-Depression can strike at any time throughout an individuals life and under a variety of different circumstances and reasons.
-Many people struggle with depression, with over 6.7 of the United States population, 18 years and older, suffering each year with the condition.
-Struggling with depressive feelings can negatively affect a persons entire world including relationships, work, school, and physical and mental well-being.
-There is With depression there are varying degrees of severity which requires different treatment approaches for each individual.
+Depression can strike at any time during an individual’s life and under a variety of different circumstances.
+According to recent research, 1 in 10 people in the United States suffer from depression.
+Coping with depressive feelings can adversely affect a person’s entire world including relationships, work, school, and their physical and mental well-being.
+With depression there are varying degrees of severity which require different treatment approaches for each individual.
+Nearly half of all individuals diagnosed with depression are also afflicted by an anxiety disorder.
+Complicated circumstances like these require individual attention and care to ensure the best possible treatment plan for you or your loved one.

 Common Depression Symptoms